sitBLR-Workshop/Q1-2026/Benchmark-evaluate-optimize-prompts/README.md

-# AI161 - Hands-on: Benchmark, evaluate, and optimize prompts across models
+# Hands-on: Benchmark, evaluate, and optimize prompts across models

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called AI161 - Hands-on: Benchmark, evaluate, and optimize prompts across models.
+This repository contains the material for the Hands-on: Benchmark, evaluate, and optimize prompts across models.

 ## Overview